 A protocol is a set of instructions that guide the communication of networks.
-The Internet uses the TCP/IP protocol, which is mostly used in private networks as well.
-The TCP/IP protocol is what allows devices to communicate with a specific “language,” or set of rules, that allow each device to read and reply to network messages.
+The Internet uses the TCP/IP protocol, which is mostly used in private networks.
+The TCP/IP protocol allows devices to communicate with a specific “language,” or set of rules, that allow each device to read and reply to network messages.

-- If your users are unable to access a server, what things can you do to test server connectivity?
+If your users cannot access a server, what things can you do to test server connectivity?

 You can use the “ping” command to see if packets are returned.
 Ping will tell you that the server is turned on and connected.
 You can also remote into the computer to see if it’s running slow.
 Use custom tools to check for server resources.

-The physical layer is basically the ones and zeros that transport information across the cables of the network.
+The physical layer is the ones and zeros that transport information across the network’s cables.

-The network layer performs two type of functions: routing and assigning addresses.
-Routing is the process of assigning traffic to a different segment of the network.
-Assigning addresses assigns IP addresses to each node on the network, so they can be found and communicate on the network.
+The network layer performs two types of functions: routing and assigning addresses.
+Routing is assigning traffic to a different segment of the network.
+Assigning addresses assign IP addresses to each node on the network to be found and communicated.

-- What is the process used to protect the company from losing massive data and loss?
+What is the process used to protect the company from losing massive data?

-Disaster recovery is used to make backups, store data safely and secure data from hackers.
-DR also makes sure users are able to work even after a disaster.
+Disaster recovery (DR) is used to make backups, store data safely and secure data from hackers.
+DR also makes sure users can work even after a disaster.